elentok/iris-case/README.md

 7. Attach one extender to each rear foot adapter.
 8. Attach one bottom to every foot.

+**Alignment**

+I added a few variations for the extenders and feet bottom that add a few millimeters to help you find the perfect fit.

 ### Cover

 At first I used to carry the keyboard around with me so I printed a cover I can